raspberrypilearning/space-talk-visual/en/step_2.md

 ![The 'File' menu options.](images/file-menu.png)

-If you are not online or you do not have a Scratch account, you can click on **Save to your computer** to save a copy of your project.
+If you are not online or you do not have a Scratch account, click on **Save to your computer**.

 --- /task ---